ACM ANNOUNCES AWARD FOR LEADERSHIP IN EDUCATION

 Fox is a Professor in the Electrical Engineering and Computer Science Department at the University of California, Berkeley and an ACM Distinguished Member.
 He has also been designated a “Top Researcher” by Scientific American.

-2015 ACM Karlstrom Award Winner
+2015 ACM Karlstrom Award Recipient

 To Armando Fox, Electrical Engineering and Computer Science Professor at the University of California, Berkeley, the 2015 Karl V. Karlstrom Outstanding Educator Award for contributions to computing education through leadership and curriculum development in international online education; creating innovative courses, tools and inexpensive textbooks for software engineering; and outstanding teaching.